BenjaminPritchard/sp-wp-wiki-tooltip/README.md

 Definitions from the API are given preference if they are available because for most spirit wiki terms, the original logic in this plugin to create a pop-up from the mediawiki content doesn't work well; this is because of extraneous stuff above the actual definition, such as:

-{{template:connectionnav}}"
+{{template:connectionnav}}

 To use this forked plugin,just download this whole thing into:

-\wp-content\plugins\wp-wiki-tooltip
+\wp-content\plugins\sp-wp-wiki-tooltip

-then go to the config page for the spirit wiki, and add a URL to use:
+then go to the config page for this plugin, and add a URL to use:

 Name: Spirit Wiki Article
 UD  : SW